 Costs to be a member of a fraternity or sorority can vary greatly by chapter, but it is important to know ahead of time that there will be some costs associated.
 The dues go toward (inter)national fees, chapter operating costs, and social functions.
 New members should expect to pay higher dues their first semester due to initiation fees.
-Groups who have a chapter facility in the Greek Village require members to join the Greek meal plan after their first semester.
+Groups who have a chapter facility in the Greek Village require members to join the Greek meal plan after their first semester for the duration of their membership.
 This is an expectation of membership.